emperorofmars/stf-unity/readme.md

 # STF - Scene Transfer Format
 ## The Worlds Most Extensible Fileformat for 3D Models and Scenes

+Implementation for Unity 2019.4 or higher.

 ## **This is a prototype and not intended for productive use!**

 ## How to Use
-- Ensure you have the Newtonsoft Json package imported in Unity.
+- Ensure you have the Newtonsoft JSON package imported in Unity.
 If not, install the official package in UPM.
 - Download or clone this repository and copy the entire folder into the 'Assets' folder of your Unity project.
 - Import a .fbx model, put it into the scene and export it as STF by going to 'STF Tools' -> 'Export'
-- If you exported it into the Assets hirarchy, just press CTRL+R for Unity to refresh its asset database and see it appear.
+- If you exported it into the Assets hierarchy, just press CTRL+R for Unity to refresh its asset database and see it appear.
 - Play around

 ## STF Format